UBC-MDS/PrepR/README.md

 ### Credits

-This package was created using the the [Whole Game Chapter](https://r-pkgs.org/whole-game.html) from the [R Packages](https://r-pkgs.org/) handbook by Hadley Wickham
+This package was created using the [Whole Game Chapter](https://r-pkgs.org/whole-game.html) from the [R Packages](https://r-pkgs.org/) handbook by Hadley Wickham